 It is always easier to try out various things if you have WordPress installed locally on your machine.

 So in this tutorial, I will show you how to install WordPress on Mac using MAMP.
-If you are interested to learn about other ways to install WordPress then check out the how to install WordPress series.
-It covers 10+ ways to install WordPress.
+If you are interested to learn about creating WordPress websites the code-free way, then read this massive guide.

 How to Install WordPress on Mac Using MAMP